 What is a UICC and how is it different from a SIM card?

 UICC stands for Universal Integrated Circuit Card.
-It is a new generation SIM (Subscriber Identification Module) included in cell phones or laptops used in some high speed wireless 3G networks.
-The UICC identifies you to your wireless operator so they know your plan and services.
-It can store your contacts and enables a secure and reliable voice and multi-media data connection, global roaming and remotely adds new applications and services.
+It is a new generation SIM (Subscriber Identification Module) included in cell phones or notebooks used in some high speed wireless 3G networks such as those of AT&T or T-Mobile.
+The UICC identifies you to your wireless carrier so they know your plan and services.
+It can store your contacts and enables a secure and reliable voice and multi-media data connection, global roaming and remotely adding new applications and services.
 The UICC is the best and only universal application delivery platform that works with any 3G or 4G device.
-For example, subscribers are able to easily transfer their phonebook and preferences from one handset to another.
+For example, subscribers will be able to easily transfer their phone book, contacts and preferences from one handset to another.

 Technically, the UICC works in all mobile telecom networks.
 It is a type of smart card technology.
 Smaller in size than a full card, it contains a computer, or microprocessor, its own data storage and software.
 It is an evolution of the SIM used to identify subscribers in GSM networks.
 GSM, or Global System for Mobile Communications, is the most popular standard for wireless technology in the world with 3 billion users (41 percent of the population).

 Like the SIM, the UICC has an application that stores your contacts and another that can help you optimize your call costs when roaming globally by maintaining a list of preferred networks in the UICC.